ACMHacettepeDevelopers/capsule-gsc/README.md

 ## About the Project

-Capsule is a medication reminder and tracker app!
+Capsule is a medication reminder and tracker app.
 This application aims to assist users in managing their medications effectively.
 The app features a user-friendly interface, medication reminders, and an AI chatbot to help users understand their medications better.

 <p>Product demo:</p>